pittar-demos/3scale-istio-integration/README.md

 1. An OpenShift 4.6+ cluster.
 2. 3Scale 2.9+ installed in the cluster.
 3. OpenShift ServiceMesh 2.0+ installed in the cluster.
-4. Red Hat Single Sign-On installed in the cluter.

 ## Installing Infrastructure